Horseshoe Bay Projects

 Completion is subject to weather and specialist contractor availability.

-Work for the week of March 1–5 will include:
+Work for the week of March 29–April 1 will include:

-- Road markings will be installed as soon as the weather allows, which will result in the closure of Royal Avenue to vehicle traffic for one day, including the evening before painting.
+- Road markings will be installed as soon as the weather allows.
+This work will result in the closure of Royal Avenue to vehicle traffic for one day.

-- Installation of bike lane markings and signage will take place.
+- Installation of bike lane markings and signage will take place on Royal Avenue.
 Please note that the bike lane will not be open until the lane markings and signage are installed.
-Orange posts will remain at the north and south ends of the bike lane on Royal Avenue until the bike lane is open.
+Orange posts will remain at the north and south ends of the bike lane to let cyclists know the bike lane is closed.